Azure/data-api-builder/docs/rest.md

 ## POST

-Create a new iteam for the specified entity.
+Create a new item for the specified entity.
 For example:

 ```
 POST http://localhost:5000/api/book